Warnakala/blender-studio-tools/asset-pipeline/README.md

 - Selecting TaskLayers to publish
 - Start publish: Create Build Context
 - Fetch all asset publishes and their metadata
-- Apply changes: Pushes the selected TaskLayer to the affected asset publishes, updates metadata.
+- Apply changes: Pushes the selected TaskLayer to the affected asset publishes, updates metadata (In separate Blender instances)
 - Publish: Finalizes the publish process, commits changes to svn.

 The Pipeline of **pulling** TaskLayers from the latest asset publish goes down roughly like this:
 - Loading a .blend file
 - Creating a Production Context
 - Creating an Asset Context
+- Creating Build Context
 - Selecting TaskLayers to pull
 - Pull: Pulls the selected TaskLayers from the latest Asset Publish in to the current Asset Task and updates metadata.